Shaziya Bandukia, Product Marketing Leader, highlights the importance of developing a Voice of Developer program.

 Companies have the sense that if they open up the floodgates, they won't be able to manage or deliver upon expectations, because they don't have the resources.
 This article’s job is to prove that VoD has the exact opposite effect.
 It makes it easier and simpler to meet the needs of your developers.

-Bucket two: feedback= inaction 🙅
+Bucket two: Feedback= inaction 🙅

 Then you have companies that have a tonne of channels available for collecting feedback.
 They'll acknowledge the feedback, explain why certain features fail to exist, but that's where it stops.